pub struct Shape {

 pub fn accepts_json(&self, json: &Value) -> bool

-Returns true iff the given serde_json JSON data satisfies self.
+Returns true iff the given serde_json::Value

 Sourcepub fn accepts_json_bytes(&self, json: &Value) -> bool